vaibhavpawar05/archive-tweets-to-gmail/README.md

 # archive-tweets-to-gmail
 This repo has the code to archive twitter threads especially the bookmarks to gmail.
 It saves a static html with all images to gmail so even if the tweets are deleted from Twitter, the saved threads in gmail will be unaffected.
-Since Gmail does not support videos in its html, only videos are included as a link.
+Since Gmail does not support videos in its html, videos are included as a link.

 ## How to run
 - Clone the repo